Can dogs eat mango?

 Is mango safe for dogs?

-Rule of thumb: flesh only, always peeled, pit removed.
+So: flesh only, always peeled, pit gone.

-• Potassium — Essential for heart function and muscle contractions.
+• Potassium — heart and muscle function

 How much mango can a dog eat?